Another study has confirmed that induction is associated with more interventions and adverse outcomes.

 As always, it’s important to remember that there are pros and cons to everything.
 If there are genuine medical reasons for induction, then the benefits can outweigh the risks and possible downsides.
 Induction of labour is absolutely the right decision for some woman and families, regardless of these risks.
 But many people think it is being offered too often at the moment, and that women and families aren’t being given enough information about the downsides.

-The key is in getting informed, and figuring out what’s right for you.
+The key is in getting informed, and working out what’s right for you.

 I have a book on inducing labour which many people have found helpful.
 It’s called Inducing Labour: making informed decisions.
 If want to read it urgently, or don’t have time to wait for the mail, it’s also available electronically for a number of devices.

 Dahlen HG, Thornton C, Downe S et al (2021).
 Intrapartum interventions and outcomes for women and children following induction of labour at term in uncomplicated pregnancies: a 16-year population-based linked data study.
 BMJ Open 2021;11:e047040.